What is CD34?

 CD34 is a protein normally produced by the cells inside blood vessels, immune cells, and supporting cells.
-CD34 can also be produced by tumour cells.
-Pathologists use a test called immunohistochemistry to see cells producing CD34 under the microscope.
+It can also be produced by tumour cells.
+Pathologists use a test called immunohistochemistry to see cells producing this protein under the microscope.

 Normal types of cells that produce CD34

 - Endothelial cells – These are the cells that line the inside of blood vessels throughout the body.